BenNeise/bennneise.github.io/_posts/2024-07-10-platform-blog.md

 I appreciate that you're reading one right now, but the word still seems quaint, old-fashioned.
 It's all so very _turn-of-the-century_, so very _web 2.0_.

 I'm going to describe some of the reasons why, even in 2024, you might want to have a blog for your platform.
+Or, if you already have a blog, some hints and tips for making the most of it, and maybe some encouragement to use it more!

 <!--more-->

 ## Blogs excel at providing detailed context

-When you release a new feature, or make a change, your platform may have a banner, with a short call to action.
+When you release a new feature, or make a change, your platform may have a banner, with a call to action.
+You might also post a message to Teams or Slack, with a summary of the change.

 You're also almost certainly sending out e-mails with a bit more context, maybe even to the right people.
 But we all know that long e-mails don't get read, so we need to keep them short.

+So where do people go when they need more information?

 For those users who want to know **why** something is happening, blogs provide an excellent way of contextualising that information.
-Adding a link to your banner, or e-mail means that people who want, can choose to get that context, and you're not overwhelming those people who don't need or want that material.
+Adding a link to your banner, notification, or e-mail means that people who want, can choose to get that context, and you're not overwhelming those people who don't need or want that material.

-Your linked blog post can provide all sorts of extra information.
+The blog post can provide all sorts of extra information.
 If it's a new feature, why was it implemented?
 How do your customers go about using it?
 Is there a mechanism for providing feedback?
 If it's a change to the way the platform works, then why was it implemented?
 What does the customer need to do?
 Are further changes planned?

 ## Blogs can be updated

 As soon as you hit the send button on an e-mail, that information is now _out there_.
-Even if you e-mail a follow-up, the original e-mail could be referenced without context, or forwarded on.
+Even if you e-mail a follow-up, the original e-mail could be referenced without context, or forwarded-on.

-But ... if your e-mail is short, and includes a link to your platform blog, you can update the blog as many times as you like.
-Further context can be added, linkes to documentation can be updated ... dates can (ahem) be changed.
+But ... if your e-mail is minimal, and includes a link to your platform blog, you can update the blog as many times as you like.
+Further context can be added, links to documentation can be updated ... dates can (ahem) be changed.
 Anyone following the link from an e-mail with a subject line starting `Fwd: Fwd: Fwd:` will get still the most up-to-date details.

-If you get questions (via e-mail, slack, or comments on the post itself) you can add clarifying information.
+If you get questions (via e-mail, Slack, or comments on the post itself) you can add clarifying information directly to the post.

 ## Blogs encourage your engineers to think of customers

 If you ask your platform engineers to write a blog post prior to the release of a new feature, they are forced to put themselves into the customer's position.

-I typically like to start with the format:-
+I typically like to start all new product blog posts with the format:-

 * What is happening?
 * Who is affected?